hpparvi/ull_tp_2425/exercises/md/ex3/README.md

 ## Execution Time

 The following figure shows the execution time of different simulations with different numbers of particles.
 The red line represents the non-parallelized version, others lines represents using MPI version of the code (each line corresponds to a run made with a different processes number).
 Additionally, the theoretical function that this code should follow is fitted to the data.
-All these simulations have been run with the same settings (same time steps,simulation duration and same $\theta$).
+All these simulations have been run with the same settings (same time steps, simulation duration and same $\theta$).
 In addition, the number of times a line is written to the output has been minimised (maximise dt_out) in order to include as few write effects as possible in the computation time.

 ![Execution Time](output/figures/execution_time.png)